 Being present on social media is very risky as it often includes personal photos, location insights, spending patterns, browsing histories, and much more.

 If a hacker is able to get their hands on any of these data points individually, it could be a disaster.
 So, the fact that they can reach all of them together in one place practically sets up a field where one is giving away all relevant information on a silver platter.
+Sometimes, hackers even pretend to be someone else and attempt to meet with you to get information from you personally.
+It is recommended to get a good home security system to ensure complete protection from these scenarios.

 In order to increase privacy, the most reasonable thing to do is to stay away from social media platforms.
 That, however, is not the easiest alternative as many people use these websites for family interaction, business communication, and much more.